programistka/personal-website/content/blog/using-eslint-and-prettier-in-a-typescript-project/index.md

   extends: [
     "plugin:@typescript-eslint/recommended" // Uses the recommended rules from the @typescript-eslint/eslint-plugin
   ],
-  parserOptions: {
-    ecmaVersion: 2018, // Allows for the parsing of modern ECMAScript features
-    sourceType: "module" // Allows for the use of imports },
   rules: {
     // Place to specify ESLint rules.
 Can be used to overwrite rules specified from the extended configs
     // e.g. "@typescript-eslint/explicit-function-return-type": "off",